A few days ago (21st to 25th February) ARCO 2018 took place, and this edition revolved around a concept: The future.

-A few days ago, a new edition of ARCOmadrid 2018, one of the most important international contemporary art exhibition worldwide, took place; this year we celebrate its 37th anniversary.
+A few days ago, a new edition of ARCOmadrid 2018, one of the most important international contemporary worldwide art exhibitions took place; this year we celebrate its 37th anniversary.

-This edition does not have a guest country, as it was usual in previous editions, but a concept: the future.
+This edition does not have a guest country, as in previous editions, but it had a concept: the future.
 The objective according to its curators Chus Martínez, Elise Lammer and Rosa Lleó is to turn this edition into a “space that allows us to imagine, produce and propose a vision of the complexity that awaits us”.

 Art and Innovation

 Art has always distinguished us from other species.
 For forty thousand years, since the first cave paintings, artists have sought different ways of expressing both their inner world and the environment that surrounds them.

 The incorporation of the digital world in the artworks allows us to build emotional connections between users and explore new ways of interaction.
 Now we can feel, share or contribute something to an artwork that is influenced by the IoT (internet of things).